Italy Digital Nomad Visa: Apply in 2025 for Remote Work in Italy

 The visa is valid for 12 months, with an option to renew annually as long as you continue to meet all the requirements.

-You can leave and re-enter Italy multiple times during your visa period.
 After 5 consecutive years of legal residence in Italy, you may become eligible for a long-term residence permit.

 Taxes for Digital Nomads in Italy